neondatabase/website/content/docs/introduction/billing.md

 The _Project storage_ metric counts the amount of data stored in all of your Neon projects.
 Project storage includes:

-- **The logical data size of your data**
+- **Logical data size**

-  This includes the size of all databases in your Neon projects, PostgreSQL SLRU (simple least-recently-used) caches, and a small amount of metadata.
-You can think of this as a _snapshot_ of your data at a point in time and similar to the data size that you would see in a standalone PostgreSQL installation.
+  The size of all databases in your Neon projects.
+You can think of this as a _snapshot_ of your data at a point in time.

 - **Retained Write-Ahead Log (WAL)**